 With the approval of the architects, Van Roode himself designed the windows.
 There are a total of 22, which both complement and enliven the architecture, in short becoming part of the building.
 It is a good example of how an architect and an artist sensitive to architecture can work together.
 The angled form of the window elements and the wonderful colour of the stained glass set in concrete lend a sacred atmosphere to the staircase behind this wall.
 They add colour and movement to the wall.

 Frans Duister in De Tijd De Maasbode, 23 May 1959

 Works of art

 The exterior of the stairwell on the south-western side features a monumental stained-glass artwork by Louis van Roode (1914‒1964).
 Part of this gigantic colourful pattern is a series of bulging stained-glass windows, each with its own shape and image.
+The art is called 'speculaasjes' by the Rotterdam people.
 The building also includes a host of artworks by well-known Rotterdam artists such as Dolf Henkes, Wally Elenbaas, Kees Timmer, Henk de Vos and Gust Romijn.